NWSL federation players: Offseason changes

 Carli Lloyd retired from professional soccer at the end of the 2021 NWSL season.

 After the 2021 NWSL season, Emily Sonnett and Andi Sullivan relinquished their federation player status and signed two-year contracts with Washington Spirit.

 On November 30, 2021, North Carolina Courage traded the rights to Sam Mewis to Kansas City Current in exchange for Kiki Pickett and the Current's natural first-round pick in the 2022 NWSL Draft.

 On December 2, 2021, Chicago Red Stars traded the rights to Julie Ertz, Sarah Gorden, and an international spot for 2022 and 2023 to Angel City FC in exchange for roster protection in the 2022 NWSL Expansion Draft.

 On December 4, 2021, NJ/NY Gotham FC traded the rights to Kailen Sheridan to San Diego Wave FC in exchange for $130,000 in allocation money and roster protection in the 2022 NWSL Expansion Draft.

 On December 6, 2021, Orlando Pride traded the rights to Ashlyn Harris and Ali Krieger to NJ/NY Gotham FC in exchange for a first-round pick in the 2022 NWSL Draft, a natural third-round pick in the 2023 NWSL Draft, and $50,000 in allocation money.

 On December 6, 2021, Tierna Davidson, Casey Krueger, Alyssa Naeher and Mallory Pugh relinquished their federation player status and signed multi-year contracts with Chicago Red Stars.

+After subsidization

+On December 13, 2021, the NWSL and USSF announced that the allocation system would not continue in the 2022 NWSL season.
+As of 2023, the NWSL continues to maintain a list of Canadian players who were allocated at the end of the 2021 season on November 5, 2021.
+While those players no longer receive subsidized salaries, they continue to be exempted from league limits on international players.
+The NWSL removes players from that list as they retire or leave the league, and if those players return, they would no longer be grandfathered into the international limit exemption.